Wediah/Wediah/README.md

 - 🌱 I’m currently learning **php and the Laravel framework**

-- 👨‍💻 All of my projects are available at [https://wediahemma.tech](https://wediahemma.tech)
+- 👨‍💻 All of my projects are available at [https://wediahemma.tech](https://wediahemma.me)

-- 💬 Ask me about **React, next.js and Javascript**

 - 📫 How to reach me **emmanuelwediah@gmail.com**

-- 📄 Know about my experiences [https://wediahemma.tech](https://wediahemma.tech)
+- 📄 Know about my experiences [https://wediahemma.tech](https://wediahemma.me)

 - ⚡ Fun fact **I enjoy music**